mdn/content/files/en-us/web/css/css_colors/applying_color/index.md

 ### Borders

 Any element can have a [border](/en-US/docs/Learn/CSS/Building_blocks/Backgrounds_and_borders) drawn around it.
 A basic element border is a line drawn around the edges of the element's content.
-See [Box properties](/en-US/docs/Learn/CSS/Introduction_to_CSS/Box_model#box_properties) to learn about the relationship between elements and their borders, and the article [Styling borders using CSS](/en-US/docs/Learn/CSS/Building_blocks/Backgrounds_and_borders) to learn more about applying styles to borders.
+See [Margins, padding, and borders](/en-US/docs/Learn/CSS/Introduction_to_CSS/Box_model#the_box_model_and_inline_boxes) to learn about the relationship between elements and their borders, and the article [Styling borders using CSS](/en-US/docs/Learn/CSS/Building_blocks/Backgrounds_and_borders) to learn more about applying styles to borders.

 You can use the {{cssxref("border")}} shorthand property, which lets you configure everything about the border in one shot (including non-color features of borders, such as its [width](/en-US/docs/Web/CSS/border-width), [style](/en-US/docs/Web/CSS/border-style) (solid, dashed, etc.), and so forth.